bertofurth/Seagate-Central-Samba/README.md

 Note that I have another project in the works that deals with upgrading the Linux Kernel on the Seagate Central.
 This will overcome second CPU problem by making both CPUs in the Seagate Central available for _all_ linux processes.
 That is, SMP (Symmetrical Multi Processing) will be implemented in this updated Linux Kernel.

 If this new updgraded linux kernel is installed and running then the new version of samba can take advantage of both the SMP based CPU cores on the system and then, in theory, the new samba software can be even more efficient than the original Seagate AMP based samba software.

-#### Memory
+### Memory
 My tests reveal that the updated samba v4.14.6 software seems to consume significantly more system memory than the original v3.5.16.
 Most recent versions of samba will generally be quite memory hungry so this is not something unique to this project.

 As per the CPU issue, in practical terms this does not seem to significantly impact system performance.
 This is thanks to the Seagate Central having sufficent swap space to cater for any temporary excessive memry usage.

-#### No support for extremely old clients that depend on SMBv1.0
+### No support for extremely old clients that depend on SMBv1.0
 Very old client operating systems, such as Windows XP, Windows 95 or Windows 2000 either only support SMBv1.0 or do not properly support SMBv2.1.
 If the new samba server is installed on the Seagate Central then these types of very old clients will not be able to connect to the Seagate Central.

 SMBv2.1 support was introduced with Windows 7 in 2007 so any clients originating after that time should be fine.

-### Motivation for this project
+## Motivation for this project
 My work supplied laptop currently runs Windows 10.
 After one particular IT department mandated system update I was no longer able to connect to my Seagate Central NAS via the normal Windows Explorer file management tool.
 This was because SMBv1.0 client capability was turned off in my laptop by the update.

 My work IT department administratively disabled the ability to re-enable SMBv1.0.
 This was presumably done for valid security reasons, however it meant that I had no easy way of accessing my home Seagate Central file server.

 I was still able to temporarily perform file transfers via FTP, which the Seagate Central supports, however this was a less convinient option than I was used to.

 After doing some research I was able to put together this guide to modifying the offending component of the Seagate Central, namely the outdated samba software.
 I realise that this information is probably years too late to be of real help however I am uploading this information in conjunction with some other related projects centered on the Seagate Central which have taken me a long time to develop.

 Another motivation was that I didn't feel like I should have to go out and purchase a new file server device when I know that the Seagate Central hardware is perfectly capable of serving my needs.
 I have a philosphical opposition to the modern culture of buying new gadets every few years to replace ones that are still adequate for the job they perform.
 It is both environmentally and financially wasteful.

 While one might be inclined to blame the NAS manufacturer, Seagate, and say that they should still be providing support and updates for a device that is only about 7 years old, to their credit they have provided enough information and GPL source code to make the Seagate Central relatively modifyable and serviceable by third parties.
-For this reason I am grateful to Seagate and if someone from the company is reading this note then I would be thrilled for them to take this work and make it the basis for an official update for the Seagate Central product.
+For this reason I am grateful to Seagate and if someone from the company is reading this note then I would be thrilled for them to take this work and use it as the basis for an official update for the Seagate Central product.
-Naturally all the guidelines of the GPLv2 would need to be adhered to.

-Finally I learned a great deal about Linux, samba and the cross-compilation in the process of writing this guide.
+Finally I learned a great deal about Linux, samba and cross-compilation in the process of writing this guide.
 Hopefully the instructions I've developed will help others to learn as well.